A Drag Queen Spoke At A Colorado School’s Career Day, And Some Parents Are Not Amused

 “This person is an adult entertainer and is talking to 12-year-old students about something that’s adult nature.”

-Still others just say that they wish they had known about Jessica’s visit in advance, so they could have made the decision whether or not to allow their kids to attend that day.
+Still, others just say that they wish they had known about Jessica’s visit in advance, so they could have made the decision whether or not to allow their kids to attend that day.

 Rocky Top principal Chelsea Behanna, while refusing to apologize for inviting Ms. Jessica, says that she can see where the parents are coming from.